FusionAuth/fusionauth-site/site/_posts/2020-04-27-sharing-custom-oauth-claims-with-a-asp-netcore-app.md

 {% include _image.liquid src="/assets/img/blogs/adding-more-claims-asp-net/aspnetextended-favcolor-highlighted.png" alt="The secure page after a the lambda makes the favoriteColor claim available." class="img-fluid" figure=false %}

 Of course, this isn't much use.

-In a real world application you might display the user's favorite color or customize their display.
-Roles could determine hidden or displayed functionality.
+In a real world application you'd do more than display these claims.
+You might customize a user's display based on their favorite color.
+A user's role could gate functionality or information.

 ## Conclusion

-This post is the end of our journey intergrating FusionAuth with .NET Core and ASP.NET Core.
-Offloading your user management concerns to a user identity management solution such as FusionAuth frees you to focus on the features and business logic of your application.
+This post is the end of our journey integrating FusionAuth and ASP.NET Core.
+Offloading your user management concerns to a identity management solution such as FusionAuth frees you to focus on the features and business logic of your application.